remla25-team12/operation/README.md

 In Step 14, coping config to hosts is not done fully.
 While the current ctrl.yaml copies it to privisioning folder, the step in the assignment **"config should be usable from the host via KUBECONFIG environment variable or through --kubeconfig argument:"** will still need to be implemented.

 Please closely follow the steps described under **Setting Up the Kubernetes Cluster** section of this README to test the functionality of our Kubernetes-based deployment infrastructure.

+## Assignment 3
+All issues and pending solutions described in Assignment 2 have been resolved.